 Purchase Offers and Negotiations

-Once the perfect home is found, the next step to buying a house is to present the seller with an offer to purchase, which includes the price, conditions, deposit, and closing date.
+Once the perfect home is found, one of the next steps to buying a house is to present the seller with an offer to purchase, which includes the price, conditions, deposit, and closing date.
 The seller will then accept, reject, or send back a counter offer.
 If the listed property is highly desirable, you may find yourself in a multiple offer situation.
-With over 30 years’ experience buying homes in Toronto, this is an area in which I excel at and can help you draft a competitive offer.
+With over 30 years’ experience buying homes in Toronto, this is an area in which I excel at and can help you draft a competitive offer to win a house price negotiation.

 Closing the Deal